Tomb of Pugu Yitu

-The epitaph of Pugu Yitu is an inscription found inside the tomb of Pugu Yitu (仆固乙突; 635-678).
-It dates to 678 and was found in 2009 by a joint Russian-Mongolian team in Zaamar, Töv Province, 160 km west of Ulaanbaatar, Mongolia about 2.5 km north-east of the banks of the Tuul River and close to the 10th-century Khitan town of Khermen Denzh on the banks of the Tuul River.
-The inscription is currently displayed at the Zanabazar Fine Arts Museum in Ulaanbaatar.
-The tomb of Pugu Yitu, also called the Shoroon Dov Kurgan, showed signs of attempted looting in ancient times.
-The nearby tomb of Shoroon Bumbagar was never looted and therefore was found to hold far more artifacts including an intact door, many statues and wall paintings of people, dragons and temples, although there was no inscription.
+The tomb of Pugu Yitu (仆固乙突), also known as the Shoroon Dov Kurgan, is a Tang dynasty-style Turkic burial structure dating to 678.
+It was excavated in 2009 by a joint Russian-Mongolian team in Zaamar District, Töv Province, 160 km west of Ulaanbaatar, Mongolia about 2.5 km north-east of the banks of the Tuul River and close to the 10th-century Khitan town of Khermen Denzh on the banks of the Tuul River.

+The tomb has been robbed but still contains an epitaph inscription in Classical Chinese that describes Pugu Yitu's career as a Tang-appointed ruler of the Pugu tribe in the Tiele Confederation.
+Pugu Yitu was given the title of Dudu (都督) or Commander-in-Chief of the Jinweizhou (金微州) protectorate under the Tang's Jimi system.
+The nearby tomb of Shoroon Bumbagar was never looted and therefore was found to hold far more artifacts including an intact door, many statues and wall paintings of people, dragons and temples, although there is no inscription.
 The tomb of Pugu Yitu is unusual in that it has an inscription.
 Apart from the cover inscription of Pugu Yitu measuring 75 by 75 cm with 4 lines of 3 characters each, the main inscription has 28 lines with 31 characters each.

-The language of the inscription is Classical Chinese and relates the biography of Pugu Yitu the Dudu (都督) or Commander-in-Chief of the Jinweizhou (金微州) protectorate under the Tang dynasty's Jimi system.
+Tomb

+Excavation

+Two Tang dynasty-style tombs were excavated in central Mongolia in 2009 and 2011.
+Each tomb was marked by a large pounded-earth tumulus that the Mongolian herders called shoroon bumbagar, or "dirt ball".
+One of the tombs contains a Chinese language epitaph in the Tang-style stating that the tomb belongs to Pugu Yitu, the leader of the Pugu tribe of the Tiele Confederation.
+It is located in Zaamar District of Töv Province in Mongolia.
+The second tomb is located 11 km away in Bayannuur, Bulgan.
+The naming of the two tombs is inconsistent and the second tomb has been called the Shoroon Bumbagar tomb as well as the Bayannuur tomb while the tomb of Pugu Yitu has been called the Shoroon Dov tomb.
+Both tombs are located about 200 km west of the modern capital of Mongolia, Ulaanbaatar, and 150 km northeast of the Orkhon River valley, which served as the center of power for both the Second Turkic Khaganate and the Uyghur Khaganate.